Start date: 2023

 Overview

-In recent years, the Tajik state has garnered attention for its efforts in the related field of countering terrorism, as it has worked to respond to a perceived increase in the threat of terrorism and violent extremism.
-According to officially reported data, approximately 2,000 Tajik citizens left the country to join the so-called “Islamic State” in Iraq and Syria between the years of 2014 and 2019.
-In 2015, Tajikistan offered amnesty to voluntary returnees who renounce their ties, and in 2019, Tajikistan began a repatriation program for children in Iraq whose mothers had been imprisoned for their ties to IS.
-Since 2018, the government of Tajikistan and the UN have engaged in counterterrorism cooperation efforts in Central Asia under the auspices of the Dushanbe Process, which has seen the convening of three high-level international conferences in Dushanbe and the adoption of three related declarations – now also official documents of the UN General Assembly.
+In recent years, the Tajik state has garnered attention for its counterterrorism efforts as it sought to tackle the growing threats of terrorism and violent extremism.
+According to official data, approximately 2,000 Tajik citizens had left the country to join the so-called Islamic State (IS) in Iraq and Syria between the years of 2014 and 2019.
+In 2015, Tajikistan offered an amnesty to voluntary returnees who renounced their ties and, in 2019, a repatriation program was initiated to retrieve children whose mothers had been imprisoned for their ties to IS in Iraq.
+Since 2018, the government of Tajikistan and the UN have engaged in counterterrorism cooperation efforts in Central Asia under the auspices of the Dushanbe Process which included three high-level international conferences in the Tajik capital and the adoption of three declarations – now also official documents of the UN General Assembly.

 Current projects in Tajikistan